Abuja plots revocation order: Wike extends deadline for mosques, churches

 By Omeiza Ajayi

-Minister of the Federal Capital Territory FCT, Nyesom Wike, has extended the ‘develop or revoke’ order issued religious organizations in the territory, saying they would be granted additional time instead of the earlier three-month blanket notice handed all institutions.
+The Minister of the Federal Capital Territory FCT, Nyesom Wike, has extended the ‘develop or revoke’ order issued religious bodies in the territory, saying they would be granted additional time instead of the earlier three-month blanket notice handed all institutions.

+He also at a separate engagement, put the FCT administration’s monthly wage bill at N8 billion, saying its budget for next year would take into account the concerns raised by various stakeholders and unions.

 Wike had last month issued a three-month grace for owners of 189 undeveloped plots to commence work or risk revocation.

-Speaking on Wednesday when he received the Board of the National Mosque, led by its Chairman, the Etsu Nupe, Alhaji Yahaya Abubakar, the minister said the Administration was extending the ultimatum to religious groups since they largely depend on freewill donations from members.
+Speaking when he received the Board of the National Mosque, led by the chairman, the Etsu Nupe, Alhaji Yahaya Abubakar, yesterday, the minister said the FCT administration was extending the ultimatum to religious groups since they largely depended on freewill donations from members.

-The delegation was at the FCTA to seek clarification on the status of its plot 63, where they were directed to halt development during the construction of the Outer Southern Express way.
+The delegation was at the FCTA to seek clarification on the status of it plots, 63, where they were directed to halt development during the construction of the Outer Southern Express way.

 He explained that work was due to start on the plot located opposite the Yar’Adua Center before a ‘stop work’ notice was issued to the management of the mosque.

-The board also used the opportunity to seek for support to complete the ongoing renovation of the FCT National Mosque, which was being carried out by the Federal Capital Development Authority, FCDA, before the inauguration of President Tinubu’s administration.
+The board also sought support to complete the ongoing renovation of the FCT National Mosque, being carried out by the Federal Capital Development Authority, FCDA, before the inauguration of President Tinubu’s administration.

 He pointed that the National Mosque was recognised as a national monument by President Olusegun Obasanjo, who initiated a fund raiser for its renovation.

-However, on plot 99, the royal father said the plot has been getting the right attention as the council has obtained a building plan approval to begin development soon.
+However, on plot 99, the royal father said it had been getting the right attention as the council had obtained a building plan approval to begin development soon.

-Wike, also used the opportunity to clarify the controversies around the alleged demolition of a mosque in Rivers state while he served as governor of the state.
+Wike also clarified the controversies around the alleged demolition of a mosque in Rivers State while he served as governor of the state.

-The minister said the allegation was a political move spread by his opponents as no Mosque was demolished during his tenure as governor.
+He said the allegation was a political move spread by his opponents, insisting that no Mosque was demolished during his tenure as governor.

 Disclaimer